hashicorp/terraform-provider-google/website/docs/r/datastore_index.html.markdown

 * `direction` -
   (Required)
   The direction the index should optimize for sorting.

-Possible values are ASCENDING and DESCENDING.
+  Possible values are:
+  * `ASCENDING`
+  * `DESCENDING`

 ## Attributes Reference